Benefits of Horse Riding & Equine Therapy

 Horse and Rider Connection

-Local Therapeutic Riding Resources
+Local Therapeutic Horse Riding Resources

-There are many local resources to choose from for horse adoption, horseback riding lessons, and therapeutic riding programs.
-One program that really stands out in the Brevard County area is HART, Hidden Acres Rescue for Thoroughbreds.
-HART is an organization that rescues, rehabilitates, and works to retrain and rehome off the track Thoroughbreds and brings them into a safe, loving environment.
+horse riding and equine therapyThere are many local resources for horse adoption, horseback riding lessons, and therapeutic riding programs.
+One program that really stands out in the Brevard County area is HART (Hidden Acres Rescue for Thoroughbreds).
+HART is an organization that rescues, rehabilitates, and rehomes off-the-track Thoroughbreds, and works to retrains themino a safe, loving environment.

 3330 Perkinson Ln, Merritt Island, FL 32953